yzhouas/PD-Denoising-pytorch/README.md

 **NOTE**
 * test_data can be changed to other folder name with your own data.
-* ps can be set to 1 to get the adaptive pixel-shuffle stride.
-For CCD camera images, it is better to be set to 2.
+* ps can be set to 1 to get the adaptive pixel-shuffle stride (ps_scale is computed by algorithm in this case).
+For CCD camera images, it is better to set ps=2(meaning manually setting the ps_scale) and ps_scale=2.
-* k can be interactively adjusted to balance the details and background, providing a flexibile denoising performance. k=1 for flat regions, and k=0 for textural details (default).
+* k can be interactively adjusted to balance the details and background, providing a flexibile denoising performance. k=1 for more focusing on flat regions to get a very smoothed results, and k=0 for obtaining more textural details (default).
 * This version of testing script may cause exceeding memory issues in GPU while testing on large images.
 A testing_on_full image version will be released soon.